barsoom/devbook/styleguide/css/README.md

 This type of naming has less risk of collisions than nested selectors, more clearly shows which classes are part of the same whole, and makes it easier to override specificity.

+The block (the first part of the name) may be implicit: we can use `.input--small` for `input` variants even if we don't want to add an `.input` class to all of them.
+Or we may do `.home-page__thingie` when a style needs to be page-specific and we don't need to actually add a `.home-page` class.

 With Sass 3.4 or later, you can use `&` like this:

 ``` scss